ATEX — Anterix Inc.

 4. Bad News, Challenges, or Points of Concern

-- Decision Cycle Length: Some large utilities are experiencing longer decision cycles due to scale and complexity, which could delay revenue recognition.
+- Decision Cycle Length: Some negotiations with larger utilities are experiencing longer decision cycles due to their scale and complexity.

-- Market Competition: The need to maintain a competitive edge in a rapidly evolving market, particularly as utilities modernize their infrastructure.
+- Market Competition: The need to differentiate and maintain a competitive edge in a rapidly evolving utility landscape.

 5. Notable Q&A Insights

-- Utility Modernization: Discussions with Public Utility Commissioners revealed a growing recognition of the need for grid modernization and connectivity, which aligns with Anterix's offerings.
+- Utility Modernization: Discussions with Public Utility Commissioners indicate a growing recognition of the need for grid modernization and the role of connectivity.